 So even when you are losing it or feel like giving up altogether, choose to keep your eyes on the big picture and focus on the seasons in your journey.
 And in that moment, motherhood becomes a calling.
 You can give it your best shot and as you nurture and shape the lives that God has put into your hands.

 The truth is that your journey in motherhood comes with its own peculiarities, battles and challenges.
-All of which can leave you drained and burdened.
+All of which can leave you drained and mentally exhausted.
 And sometimes as a mother, you truly need a break from it all – to refresh your minds and bodies, and also to reflect and refocus on your motherhood journey.

 And here, that old saying, ‘You cannot give what you do not have’ holds true.

 An empty mama heart will have nothing to pour out into her child’s heart.

-So, if you are feeling overwhelmed by the demands of motherhood right now, or you are simply lost in your tracks on this motherhood journey, maybe you need a break to breathe, rest and reflect.
+Are you feeling overwhelmed by the demands of motherhood right now?
+Or perhaps you are lost in your tracks on this motherhood journey, maybe you need a break to breathe, rest and reflect.

 Many times, until you sit to find out your ‘why’ as a mother, nothing really makes sense and then you keep going around in circles, with your children left to bear the brunt of it all.

 So, are you willing to take some time out to reflect on how far you have come – and where you want to be as a mother?

 Motherhood comes with a high price.
-You are a mother and you will always be.
+You are a mother and you will always be one.
 You are called for a purpose and you have been given the capacity to influence generations after you.